-2. Intermittent and Reduced Schedule Leave
+- 2. Intermittent and Reduced Schedule Leave - a.

-- a.
 When medically advisable and supported by medical certification, the University shall grant an employee Pregnancy Disability Leave on a reduced work schedule or on an intermittent basis including absences of less than one day.
 Only the time actually spent on the intermittent or reduced schedule shall be counted towards the employee's entitlement of up to four (4) months of Pregnancy Disability Leave per pregnancy. - b.
 When the employee's health care provider states that it is medically advisable to take Pregnancy Disability Leave on an intermittent or reduced schedule basis, the University may, at its sole, non-grievable discretion, transfer the employee temporarily to an available alternative position that meets the needs of the employee, provided the employee meets the qualifications for the alternative position.
-Any alternative position shall have the equivalent rate of pay and benefits and shall better accommodate the employee's leave requirements than her/his/their regular position, but does not need to have equivalent duties.
+Any alternative position shall have the equivalent rate of pay and benefits and shall better accommodate the employee's leave requirements than her her/his/their regular position, but does not need to have equivalent duties.
 Only the time actually spent on the intermittent or reduced schedule shall be counted towards the employee's entitlement of up to four (4) months of Pregnancy Disability Leave.
-When the employee's health care provider certifies that the intermittent or reduced schedule leave is no longer medically advisable, the University shall return the employee to her/his/their same position or a comparable position in accordance with Section E.7 below.
+When the employee is no longer medically advisable, the University shall return the employee to her her/his/their same position or a comparable position in accordance with Section E.7 below. - 3.
+Transfer and Reasonable Accommodation - a.
+As an alternative to, or in addition to Pregnancy Disability Leave, the University shall temporarily transfer a pregnant employee to a less strenuous or hazardous position upon the request of the employee when such transfer is medically advisable according to the employee's health care provider consistent with applicable law, if the transfer can be reasonably accommodated.
+For the purpose of this section, a temporary transfer includes a temporary modification of the employee's own position to make it less strenuous or hazardous.
+A temporary transfer under this section is considered time worked and shall not be counted toward an employee's entitlement of up to four (4) months of Pregnancy Disability Leave per pregnancy, unless the employee is also on a reduced work schedule or an intermittent leave schedule.
+When the employee's health care provider certifies that the transfer is no longer medically advisable needed, the University shall return the employee to her her/his/their same position or a comparable position in accordance with Section E.7, below.